vky342/OpenERP/README.md

 ## Roadmap

-- Create Database (Will updated on they way as the project goes on)
+- Create Database (Will be updated on they way as the project goes on)

 - Create interface for Database.

+- Create UI Screens

+- Create NavGraph

+- implement NavGraph and NavHost

 - Create Repositories(containing all the bussiness logic) that implement the interface for Database

 - Create AppContainer which will contain Repositories

 - Create VeiwModel Provider having AppContainer

-- Create UI Screens

-- Create NavGraph

-- implement NavGraph and NavHost

 - Release